scc-digitalhub/hub/catalog/functions/elaborate-flood-data/README.md

 | `size`        | `100Gi`                   | Allocated storage capacity.                                 |

 'elaboration' function consists of interpolation and post processing steps which are computationally heavy since it is pixel based analysis.
-The amount of sentinal data is huge that is whay a volume of 100Gi of type 'persistent_volume_claim' is specified to ensure significant data spacetake several hours to complete with 16 CPUs and 64GB Ram for processing data window around flood event date (±20 days sentinel-2 data and ± 7days Sentinel-1 data)which is the default period.
+The amount of sentinal data is huge that is why a default volume of 100Gi of type 'persistent_volume_claim' is specified to ensure significant data spacetake several hours to complete with 16 CPUs and 64GB Ram for processing data window around flood event date (±20 days sentinel-2 data and ± 7days Sentinel-1 data) which is the default period.